bthreader/bthreader/README.md

 👋 Hi, I'm Ben.

 ## Full Stack Projects
 - Moshi List 🎯 - a to-do app  focused on simplicity and elegance.
 The [front-end](https://github.com/bthreader/moshi-list) is .ts React with Material UI components and hosted on [gh-pages](https://bthreader.github.io/moshi-list/).
-The [back-end](https://github.com/bthreader/moshi-list-api) is a FastAPI container running on Azure which uses a MongoDB database.
+The [back-end](https://github.com/bthreader/moshi-list-api) is a FastAPI container running on Azure accompanied by a MongoDB Atlas database.
 The app uses Microsoft identity platform to manage users.

 ## Machine Learning Projects
 - [Credit Risk Prediction 💳](https://github.com/bthreader/Credit-Risk-Prediction) - feature selection and cross-validation of different models to predict the probability of customer default using the German Credit Risk dataset.